PavlosMelissinos/henry/README.md

 [![CircleCI](https://circleci.com/gh/PavlosMelissinos/henry.svg?style=shield)](https://circleci.com/gh/PavlosMelissinos/henry)

+# henry

+> Finance and industry must be socialized somehow.
+>
+> -- Henry Laurence Gantt

 ## Description

-Henry is a declarative generator of task dependency graphs and gantt charts.
+henry is a declarative generator of task dependency graphs and gantt charts.

 The following libraries have been used: